-• The most common type of cells in the nervous system are glia.

-- There are four major types of glia with an expanding list of newly discovered subtypes. - One of the earliest recognized responsibilities of glia cells is to provide physical and functional support to neurons. - The glial cells that form the myelin sheaths of axons in the CNS and PNS are oligodendrocytes and Schwann cells respectively. - Microglia have immune system-like responsibilities in the brain, and they play a role in the regulation of cell death, synapse formation, and synapse elimination. - Astroglia are the largest of the glial cells; they support and provide nourishment for neurons and form part of the blood brain barrier.
-They also have the ability to contract or relax blood vessels throughout the brain. - Researchers are beginning to appreciate that astroglia play a key role in the function of the nervous system.
-They help send chemical signals between neurons, and establish and maintain connections between neurons.

-3. Neuroanatomical Techniques and Directions (see Figures 3.11-3.13 in Biopsychology)

-Research on the anatomy of the nervous system depends upon a variety of techniques that permit a clear view of different aspects of neural structure.
+- The most common type of cells in the nervous system are glia. - There are four major types of glia with an expanding list of newly discovered subtypes. - One of the earliest recognized responsibilities of glia cells is to provide physical and functional support to neurons. - The glial cells that form the myelin sheaths of axons in the CNS and PNS are oligodendrocytes and Schwann cells respectively. - Microglia have immune system-like responsibilities in the brain. - Astroglia are the largest of the glial cells; they support and provide nourishment for neurons and form part of the blood brain barrier. - Researchers are beginning to appreciate that astroglia play a key role in the function of the nervous system.
+They help send chemical signals between neurons, and establish and maintain connections between neurons. - 3.
+Neuroanatomical Techniques and Directions (see Figures 3.11-3.13 and 3.30 in Biopsychology) Research on the anatomy of the nervous system depends upon a variety of techniques that permit a clear view of different aspects of neural structure.